-The thesis of this paper is rooted in the postulation, which underscores the need for an eclectic approach (multiple pathways) to (agricultural) development issues.
-But then, it is acknowledged that GMOs (as a part of the approaches) have their strengths in food security (see, for instance, Trewayas, 2002; Persley and Siedow, 2002; Guerinot, 2002; Potrykus, 2002; Magnus and Caplan, 2002).
+The thesis of this paper is rooted in the postulation that underscores the need for an eclectic approach [multiple pathways] to [agricultural] development issues.
+However, it is acknowledged that GMOs [as a part of the approaches] have their strengths in food security (Trewavas, 2002; Persley and Siedow, 2002; Guerinot, 2002; Potrykus, 2002; Magnus and Caplan, 2002).
 Nonetheless, the question is whether the disadvantages of producing them outweigh the advantages.
-Nonetheless, classic crossbreeding which has existed for several decades in the scientific knowledge frontier appears more plausible than gene isolation and splicing.
-As a student, and up to now, remembering the exploits of plant scientists in my alma mater (Obafemi Awolowo University, Nigeria) is always a delight.
-Senior faculty members' activities in traditional plant breeding in the 1980s or thereabout cannot be forgotten in a hurry.
-Borrowing ideas from Mendel's approach to crossbreeding, the lofty achievement in the production of a new variety of cowpea.
-Vigna unguiculata, named Ife Brown (known for its erect feature, brown colour and sweet taste as opposed to the creeping, white coloured and not-too-tasty local variety), which, however, has not displaced the latter and other local varieties, was highly commendable.
-There are other variants of this cowpea known as Ife Bimpe and the likes, which were developed in quick succession at the Institute of Agricultural Research and Training in Ibadan.
-Also, a new variety of tomato known as Ife Plum, with its beautiful oblong feature and palatability as opposed to the round-shaped, sour local type was quite ingenuous and innovative of the Ife scientists.
-The research exploits of the breeders at the International Institute of Tropical Agriculture in Ibadan, Nigeria cannot go unnoticed.
-Of particular interest is the development of a new variety of cassava, which is drought resistant and as such could thrive in an arid environment.
-Whether these countless innovations have their side effects is what is still not clear.
-But what is clear is that those scientists utilised local resources to bring about an improvement in what are available locally in order to enhance local well-being.
-Nonetheless, a marked difference exists between GM and classic hybrid research: farmers are not regimented and as such are entirely not compelled to rely solely on markets for seeds.
-It appears they have the autonomy to adapt those innovations to their own taste and conditions.
-It has been proven that "[l]ocally adapted seed varieties increase yields" (Africa Research Institute (ARI), 2009).
-New varieties of potato plants developed by scientists at Agribiotech company in the University of Harare, Zimbabwe, are said to be resistant to viruses, which affect yields.
-The New Rice for Africa's project in West Africa - where locally adapted rice seed varieties have been developed - is a success story.
-A rice yield of 2.5 tonnes per hectare without fertiliser application has been obtained leading to "a 6% increase per annum in Africa's rice output" (ARI.
-2009).
+Classic crossbreeding, which has existed for several decades in the scientific knowledge frontier, appears more plausible than gene isolation and splicing.
+Remembering the exploits of plant scientists in my alma mater (Obafemi Awolowo University, Nigeria) is always a delight.
+Senior faculty members' activities in traditional plant breeding in the 1980s or thereabouts cannot be forgotten in a hurry.
+Borrowing ideas from Mendel's approach to crossbreeding, the lofty achievement in the production of a new variety of cowpea, Vigna unguiculata, named Ife Brown (known for its erect feature, brown colour and sweet taste as opposed to the creeping, white coloured and not-too-tasty local variety), which, however, has not displaced the latter and other local varieties, was highly commendable.
+There are other variants of this cowpea (one of which is known as Ife Bimpe), which were developed in quick succession at the Institute of Agricultural Research and Training (IAR&T) in Ibadan.
+In addition, the development of a new variety of tomato known as Ife Plum, with its beautiful oblong feature and palatability as opposed to the round-shaped, sour local type, was quite ingenuous and innovative of the Ife scientists.
+The research exploits of the breeders at the International Institute of Tropical Agriculture (IITA) in Ibadan, Nigeria, cannot go unnoticed.
+Of particular interest is the development of a new variety of cassava, which is drought-resistant and as such could thrive in an arid environment.
+Whether these countless innovations have their side effects remains unclear.
+But what is clear is that those scientists utilised local resources to bring about an improvement in what is available locally in order to enhance local wellbeing.
+Nonetheless, a marked difference exists between GM and classic hybrid research: farmers are not regimented and as such are entirely uncompelled to rely solely on markets for seeds.
+They appear to have the autonomy to adapt those innovations to their own taste and conditions.
+It has been proven that "[l]ocally adapted seed varieties increase yields" (ARI, 2009).
+New varieties of potato plants developed by scientists at Agri-biotech company at the University of Harare, Zimbabwe, are said to be resistant to viruses, which affect yields.
+The New Rice for Africa's (NERICA's) project in West Africa-where locally adapted rice seed varieties have been developed-is a success story.
+A rice yield of 2.5 tonnes per hectare without fertiliser application has been obtained leading to "a 6% increase per annum in Africa's rice output" (ARI, 2009).